ODEX-TOS/tos-live/README.md

 sudo ./start.sh -s -a # build the server iso with the keyboard layout to azerty sudo ./start.sh -g -a # build the desktop iso with the keyboard layout to qwerty

+# for more information use the help page
+sudo ./start.sh -h
 ```

 > start.sh needs to be activated in the same folder or your images won't get build.
-You also need to be on the latest kernel for the build to succees
+You also need to be on the latest kernel for the build to succeed

 ## Structure

 Our project has the following files you need to know about:

-#### toslive/packages.x86_64_client
+#### toslive/packages.x86_64_awesome

 This file contains all packages required for the operating system (for the desktop edition)